Martin Carter KC

-Martin Carter practises in all areas of planning and environmental law, with particular experience of housing where 5 year supply and /or needs assessment is in issue, renewable energy, retail, minerals and waste.
+Martin Carter KC practises in all areas of planning and environmental law, with particular experience of housing where 5 year supply and /or needs assessment is in issue, renewable energy, retail, minerals and waste.

 He also undertakes work in relation to environmental law, particularly with regard to environmental impact assessment and strategic environmental assessment.
 Martin has promoted many Local Plans at examination and also appears for objectors at examination hearings.
 He also practises in the field of compulsory purchase.
 Martin accepts Instructions throughout England and Wales and in the Isle of Man.